-These constraint conditions or performance criteria $[c{(i)}]$ to be met are summarized as:
+The constraint conditions or performance criteria c(i) to be met are summarized as:

-$c{(1)}$ : 2.5<y(2)<5.0

-$c{(2)}:$ 7.0<y(8)<9.0
+- c(1): 2.5 < y(2) < 5.0 - c(2): 7.0 < y(8) < 9.0

-According to the terminology introduced above, the two criteria define a region in a two-dimensional behavior space (Figure 2.5b), or a set of allowable model responses.
+According to the terminology introduced above, the two criteria define a region in a two-dimensional behavior space (Figure 5(b)), or a set of allowable model responses.

-To estimate values for [a], we simply draw random samples from the interval defined around [a], substitute these values in the model, "simulate" for the desired range of the independent variable, and determine the value of the two performance criteria, namely the values of [y] at t=2 and t=8.
-To no surprise of the reader, none of the values of [a] which can be sampled from the predefined interval will satisfy both of the constraint conditions.
+To estimate values for a, we simply draw random samples from the interval defined around a, substitute these values in the model, "simulate" for the desired range of the independent variable, and determine the values of the two performance criteria, namely the values of y at t=2 and t=8.
+To no surprise of the reader, none of the values of a that can be sampled from the predefined interval will satisfy both of the constraint conditions.
 Consequently, the model will be rejected.
-Similarly, other one-parameter alternatives to the proposed model, namely and, alternatively also fail to meet the constraint conditions imposed on the model output.
-Modifying the model by introducing one more parameter will lead to an alternative two parameter model, which is then subjected to the same test and estimation procedure.
-The simplest form of the model would be
+Similarly, other one-parameter alternatives to the proposed model, namely and also fail to meet the constraint conditions imposed on the model output.
+Modifying the model by introducing one more parameter will lead to an alternative two-parameter model, which is then subjected to the same test and estimation procedure.
+The simplest form of the model would be y(t) = at + b with a simple additive second parameter (b).
+This could be thought of as, for example, the initial state of y at t = 0, which, in the first models, was implicitly forced to take values of 0 and 1, respectively.
+Constraining b to the range we repeat the sampling and simulation procedure.
+This time, some of the simulation runs will meet both constraint conditions (Figure 5(c)).
+As can also be seen from Figure 5, the corresponding parameter vectors are found clustered in the parameter space region sampled randomly.
+The two parameters are clearly correlated (Table 1), indicating their mutual dependency or, in other words, the fact that a change in one of them can, within a certain range, be balanced by a corresponding change in the other.
+Table 1 summarizes some basic statistics of the parameter subset PS' (Figure 4), i.e. the subset resulting in acceptable model behavior.

-$y{(t)} = t^{a}$
+$$y(t) = t^{\alpha}$$

-$y{(t)} = e^{at}$
+$y(t) = e^{at}$